pmmp/doc.pmmp.io/source/installation/installing-manually.rst

     Binaries have a suffix that tells you which PocketMine-MP version they are for. ``PM4`` is for 4.x, and ``PM5`` is for 5.x.

-    There are also different downloads different operating systems, different CPU architectures and different versions of PHP itself.
+    There are also different downloads for different operating systems, different CPU architectures and different versions of PHP itself.

     **If you use the wrong binary, the server might not work.**